Localized Gaussian Splatting Editing with Contextual Awareness: Conclusion

 \section{Conclusion}

 In this paper, we proposed an end-to-end pipeline to address text-guided localized editing of 3D scenes, focusing on generation of objects that naturally fit into the scene with illumination awareness.
 We observed that pre-trained 2D inpainting diffusion model is able to generate objects with texture consistent with scene illumination.
 Inspired by this, we proposed an Anchor View Proposal algorithm to find a viewpoint, under which we can obtain a conditioning image that contains the most contextual lighting information.
 We then proposed context-aware coarse-to-fine 3D generation pipeline that faithfully lifts conditioning image into 3D via a coarse step, and then adds details into geometry and texture via a Texture Enhancement step.
 To resolve the bottleneck that previous SDS does not support optimization with rendering background, we derived DI-SDS from depth inpainting ControlNet to supervise the Texture Enhancement.
-Experiments demonstrate that our pipeline successfully distills contextual illumination from the input scene.
+Experiments demonstrate that our pipeline successfully distills directional illumination from the input scene.
+Especially, we want to inspire the field to explore derivation and extension to SDS in conditioned generation and editing tasks.